Building the perfect Monstie

 Skill NameElementTypeEffects

-[Element] Atk Boost (XL)[Element]PowerDamage +20% for attacks of the corresponding element
+[Element] Atk Boost (XL)[Element]PowerDamage dealt +20% for attacks of the corresponding element

 Critical (XL)DragonSpeedCrit Rate +15%